 We built tab32 because we believe that current technology isn’t serving patients.
 At this very moment, many in the industry are experiencing the economic impacts of having vulnerable patient data siloed on in-office servers (here is a link to the potential security risks of server based technologies).
-However, this is a conversation that goes much deeper than Covid-19; it is a conversation around having a disaster readiness plan for your business.
+However, this is a conversation that goes much deeper than COVID-19; it is a conversation around having a disaster readiness plan for your business.

 Hopefully, we start a conversation about the future.
-In the meantime, you need solutions, even if you are a tab32 client or not.
+In the meantime, you need solutions, whether you are a tab32 client or not.
 As members of the dental community and contributors to the dental healthcare system, we wanted to offer some short-term solutions and helpful resources for dentists who are struggling to communicate with their patients and aren’t able to access medical records, during these uncertain times.

 Solutions for emergency tele-dentistry:

 This will help you telecommunicate with your patients securely and with video.
 This is a very affordable solution.
 Practice Management Software is a long term solution.
 We would love to help you navigate that decision making process, but in the meantime, you need a solution for your practice.

 Get an exportable list of patients and start a newsletter.
 This will help you educate patients about your practice.

 Many offices in this country fall behind in billing.
 This is a great opportunity, to identify patients who are still working and try to drive revenue while in-office visits are on hold.

 Have you identified your ideal production day?
 Week?

 Spend some time working out the financial impact of not working for a couple weeks or a month.
 How can we fine tune our production schedule so that we can hit the ground running once we are back in the office?
 A platform like tab32 will help you set-up online booking so that you can fill your schedule in your downtime.